 You need to understand climate change and weather vocabulary to read the news or discuss science (or politics!) in English .
-The reading selections and practice activities below will give you the vocabulary you need.
+The reading selections and exercises below will give you the vocabulary you need.

-These short, mostly simple articles explain the basic concepts of weather and climate change, and give you the vocabulary to talk about it.
+These short articles explain the basic concepts of weather and climate change.

 Each time you read a new word you get a little better understanding of how and when to use it.
-That's why reading a number of different perspectives on the same subject helps you learn vocabulary.
+That's why reading several perspectives on the same subject helps you learn vocabulary.

 Background: some effects of climate change.

 Key vocabulary for understanding weather, climate, and global warming.

 This article discusses areas of certainty and disagreement among climate scientists.
 (Certainties: climate change is happening, and human activities are pushing it.
 Disagreement: how much? how fast? is it reversible?)

 Compare this article with the pictures and ideas in this TED talk.
 Are they saying the same thing?
 It’s great English practice if you can summarize three key thoughts from the TED talk or the article.

 Voice of American (Learning English) News added an article on climate action concerns after the 2016 American election.
 They also have a useful glossary explaining less common words in the article.

 One way to practice vocabulary is to group words into categories.
 Which of the words listed below are related to the weather?
 Which are causes of climate change?
 Which are effects?
 Which ones are verbs?
 (Some of those can also be nouns.)
 Some words will be on two lists.

 Don’t stress over this.
 Treat it as a game—making connections that will help you remember any new words.

 adapt, affect, climate change, drought, emissions, flooding, fossil fuels, global warming, greenhouse gases, hurricanes, impact, increase, precipitation, reduce, storms, temperature

 Effects of C.C.